 WHERE E.FilerBN = Z.FilerBN

-FOR XML PATH(‘Return’), TYPE) – E - Return level
+FOR XML PATH('Return'), TYPE) -- E - Return level

 FROM MySQLTable1 Z

-FOR XML PATH(‘Submission’) – Z - Submission level
+FOR XML PATH('Submission') -- Z - Submission level

 Recap

-In the end, there’s a lot going on in this post but I know it might have helped me if I had found something like this when I was working through the issues.
-Using XML PATH and “TYPE” throughout got me the results I needed.
+In the end, a lot is going on in this post but I know it might have helped me if I had found something like this when I was working through the issues.
+Using XML PATH and "TYPE" throughout got me the results I needed.

 Next, I’ll cover how I got namespaces to work and another around using a parser in Notepad++ to validate the file against the CRA xsd schema files.